A classical groupoid model for quantum networks: Foundations

 \subsection{Graphical calculus}

 \firstparagraph{Definition.} Our graphical calculus represents groupoids, free actions and spans.
 We begin with an informal definition of the 2\-category formed by these structures.
 Throughout, we write `2-category' to refer to the weak structure, which is sometimes called `bicategory'.
+Similarly, we write `2-functor' to refer to a weak 2-functor, which is sometimes called a `pseudofunctor'.